 What a great day!
-We met up with friend and Lincoln Cottage senior preservationist, Jeff Larry, to talk about our experience while working on the preservation of Lincoln Cottage.
+We met up with friend and Lincoln Cottage senior preservationist, Jeff Larry, to talk about our experience while hand painting the faux bois woodgraining for the preservation of Lincoln Cottage.
 He’s writing a story about all the different groups that worked on this home that are family owned businesses.
-We’re part of an elite group!
+Billet Collins is part of an elite group!
 Check out the Lincoln Cottage Newsletter via their website, here.

 We got to come back and take a peek at our faux bois finish on the doors and trim.
 Can’t you just imagine President Lincoln walking up these stairs?

 Billet Collins was called in to help with the renovation of Lincoln Cottage about 10 years ago.
 Originally much of the home had decorative painting on it.
 We worked with the National Trust for Historic Preservation who found that the woodwork had a whimsical fantasy faux bois finish.
 In the time of Lincoln’s Cottage in the 1800’s it was a common technique to paint wood with an exaggerated woodgrain of more elegant woods like quarter sawn oak.

 We pulled out a few of the tools we used in this photo.
 See that interesting looking brayer?
 It’s actually a check graining roller.
 You hold a wet brush against the wheels with one hand as you roll it over the woodgrain with the other, usually as a second or third step in the woodgraining process.
 It’s perfect for oak.